This Rebuild Service Is For The Hermle 351-030 Westminster Chime Movement.

-Send me a picture of it.
-I will either direct you to the correct rebuild service for your clock movement, or, I will send you a quote if I do not have a rebuild service already available
+Send me a picture of your clock movement.
+I will either send you a quote or direct you to the correct rebuild service for your clock movement.

 Any bushings the clock movement needs.

 This clock movement will receive at least 18+ bushings.

 Cleaning and oiling the clock movement.

 Regulating the clock movement to keep good time.

 Other Possible Repair Issues Not Included In The Price: